 The best tumble dryers money can buy

 The same honeycomb structure Miele uses for its washing machine drums is also employed here.
-In this instance the drum’s hexagonal dimples ensure that the laundry hovers on a cushion of air, reducing creases in the process.
+In this instance the idea is that the drum’s hexagonal dimples mean the laundry hovers on a cushion of air, reducing creases in the process.
 Certainly, stuff does seem to come out pleasingly unrumpled by tumble dryer standards.

 This particular model also features FragranceDos.
-Simply top up the perfume dispenser inside the door with one of Miele’s five scented liquids (£10.49 for up to 50 drying cycles) and your laundry is infused with a pleasant pong.
+Simply top up the perfume dispenser inside the door with one of Miele’s five scented liquids (£10.49 for up to 50 drying cycles) and your laundry is infused with a pleasant whiff.
+Ah!

-If you don’t mind having a hole punched through your outside wall, and don't mind having something this ugly in your utility room (well, nobody's going to see it, are they?) then this vented dryer makes perfect sense
+If you have an outlet for a tumble dryer installed, or don’t mind paying to have a hole punched through your outside wall, then this vented dryer makes perfect sense.

 The AEG has a huge glassless door leading to its ample 7kg drum and comes equipped with the usual variety of drying programs, from heavy-weight fabrics to woollens and delicates.
 In terms of efficiency, it does the deed exceedingly well and it’s quiet, too.

 Granted, having something this ugly in your laundry area isn't ideal, but if you have a utility room to put it in, nobody’s going to see it, are they?

 The John Lewis & Partners JLTDH24 tumble dryer occupies a middle ground area that comes with plenty of other options model-wise.
 But it’s definitely a contender.
 It’s essentially a successor to the very popular John Lewis & Partners JLTDH23 tumble dryer, and this model update continues to impress with its range of features and functions.